 Chief Tom Anderson

 In April of 2006 Chief Anderson was promoted to Assistant Chief.
-The first year was definitely a challenge due to this being year two of his Masters Degree program that he completed in 2007.
+The first year was definitely a challenge due to this being the second year of his Masters Degree program that he completed in 2007.
 Chief Anderson spent about 2 1/2 years as the Assistant Chief and had the opportunity to be mentored by Chief Stephen Hampton, a chief who was highly respected and recognized by other Chiefs throughout the State.
 Chief Anderson was promoted to Police Chief for the Statesville Police Department in December of 2008.

 Assistant Chief Mike Watts

 Assistant Chief Watts’ goal for the Statesville Police Department is to become the model of excellence in policing by working in partnership with the community and to create a work environment where the Department can recruit, train and develop a highly talented workforce.
 Assistant Chief Watts’ family is a very important aspect of his life.
 His wife is an Investigator with the Statesville Police Department and he has two daughters, a son and one grandson.